Indiana Pacers: Miller's final season and Malice at the Palace

-After the brawl and suspensions that followed, the Pacers fell downward into the Central Division.
+After the brawl and suspensions that followed, the Pacers fell into the Central Division.
 They went from a legitimate title contender to a team that hovered around .500 in winning percentage.
 The Pistons eventually became the Central Division champions.
 Despite the difficulties with the suspensions and injuries, the Pacers earned a sixth seed in the playoffs with a record of 44–38.
 An important reason for their strong finish was the re-acquisition of Dale Davis, who had been released by the New Orleans Hornets after being traded there by the Golden State Warriors.
 He played the final 25 games of the regular season and every playoff game, contributing a strong presence at center.
-And Davis' signing coincided with an injury to Jermaine O'Neal that would knock him out for virtually the remainder of the regular season—indeed, O'Neal's first missed game due to his injury was Davis' first game back with the Pacers.
+And Davis' signing coincided with an injury to Jermaine O'Neal that would knock him out for virtually the remainder of the regular season.

 Despite the adversity they had gone through, the Pacers made the playoffs for the 13th time in 14 years.
-In the first round, Indiana defeated the Atlantic Division champion Boston Celtics in seven games, winning Game 7 in Boston by the decisive margin of 97–70, just the third time the Celtics had dropped a Game 7 at home.
-The Pacers then advanced to the second round against the Detroit Pistons, in a rematch of the previous year's Eastern Conference Finals.
+In the first round, Indiana defeated the Atlantic Division champion Boston Celtics, winning game 7 in Boston with a score of 97–70, just the third time the Celtics had dropped a game 7 at home.
+The Pacers then advanced to the second round against the Detroit Pistons, in a rematch of the previous year's Eastern Conference finals.
 The series featured games back at The Palace of Auburn Hills, the scene of the brawl that many assumed at the time had effectively ended the Pacers' season.
-After losing Game 1, the Pacers won the next two games to take a 2–1 lead.
+After losing game 1, the Pacers won the next two games to take a 2–1 lead.
 However, the Pacers could not repeat their victories against the Pistons and lost the next three games, losing the series 4–2.
-The final game (Game 6) was on May 19, 2005; Reggie Miller, in his final NBA game, scored 27 points and received a huge standing ovation from the crowd.
+The final game (game 6) was on May 19, 2005; Reggie Miller, in his final NBA game, scored 27 points and received a standing ovation from the crowd.
 Despite Miller's effort, the Pacers lost, sending Miller into retirement without an NBA Championship in his 18-year career, all with the Pacers.
 Miller had his No. 31 jersey retired by the Pacers on March 30, 2006, when the Pacers played the Phoenix Suns.